-I’m pleased to report that, at the time of writing, sanity has prevailed and the vote is 67% in favour of rice pudding without jam.
+I’m pleased to report that sanity prevailed and the vote was 67% in favour of rice pudding without jam.
 This, in my opinion, is the only way to eat it.
 And I am right!

 One person reported that she’d been served rice pudding with prunes while at school and had never been able to face it since.
 This is understandable.
 For the benefit of this poor unfortunate, anyone else who has been put off by previous bad experiences, and those who persist in eating Ambrosia Creamed Rice (especially those who eat it cold, straight from the tin), I offer my recipe for Coconut Rice Pudding.

 (A word of warning.
 This is not health food.
 If you want to substitute semi-skimmed milk and light coconut milk that is entirely up to you but please don’t then tell me that my recipe doesn’t work.
 Vegans may be able to use some sort of non-animal milk – I honestly don’t know but would be interested to hear about the results.)

 - 2½oz (60g) butter

 - 2½oz (60g) caster sugar

 - 14 fl oz (400ml) tin coconut milk

 - Melt the butter in a large saucepan over a low heat.

 - Stir in the milk, coconut milk, salt and rice.

 - Bring to the boil.